kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Why Pretraining Works

-Language repeats structure.
+Language repeats structure
-Large datasets reveal patterns.
+Large datasets reveal patterns
 Transfer enables reuse

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.